Why Should You Upgrade From Squarespace Version 7.0 to 7.1 Version?

 Simplify the process of content updates and management.

-Squarespace 7.1 introduces an enhanced and more user-centric experience.
-This upgraded version simplifies the entire website management process, making it a breeze to keep your content fresh, generate new pages, tailor your navigation, and fine-tune your site's configurations.
+Squarespace 7.1 is an updated, more intuitive experience.
+This upgraded one simplifies the full website management game, making it easy to update your content, add new pages, customize your navigation, and adjust settings on your site.

-One standout feature of 7.1 is the elimination of index pages.
-Previously, these were somewhat cumbersome to assemble.
-In the latest version, every page is just that, a standalone page, and you can populate it with as many sections as you need.
-What's even better is that the creation of pages and section additions now takes significantly less time.
+The vertical aspect of 7.1 is the removal of index pages.
+These were previously a bit of a pain to put together.
+In the new version, every single page is exactly that, a single page, and you can fill it with as many sections as you want.
+Even better, creating pages and adding sections takes a fraction of the time it used to.

 Squarespace Templates: